Code of conduct

 The Generali Group Code of Conduct, together with our Values (Value our people, Deliver on the promise, Be open, Live the community) constitutes the foundation of the Group’s cultural identity aimed at delivering long-term success and sustainability, to contribute positively to the well-being of all stakeholders and, ultimately, to realize the purpose of enabling people to shape a safer and more sustainable future by caring for their lives and dreams.

-Our Code of Conduct is adopted also by our joint ventures and constitutes a point of reference for our consultants, suppliers, agents, etc.
+Our Code is adopted also by our joint ventures and constitutes a point of reference for our consultants, suppliers, agents and collaborators.

 Please find below the translations of the Code of Conduct applicable in the countries where the Group operates: